jksfoTemp/SQLTools/README.md

+"Not curated, historic file dump.
+Should be safe for PI."

 ## Mainly T-SQL but might be some ANSI for PostgreSQL and MySQL

 A collection of tools for SQL Server administration and development.